andrewmmambo/fun-with-code/README.md

-# fun-with-code
-School assignments, projects and my resume portfolio website.
+# Software Development and Implementation in Python projects.